natebrunelle/cs1110f18/markdown/oh.md

 TA office hours are held in "Stacks", the large room on the second floor of Thorton A-wing, Sunday through Thursday from 11am to 5pm.

-The first day of TA office hours is Sunday 15 September
+The first day of TA office hours is Sunday, Feruary 2nd.

 Unless otherwise announced, there are no office hours (TA or faculty) held on